Sha Tin Government Secondary School: Language policy

-The school has been using English as the medium of instruction (EMI) in all subjects except Chinese, Chinese Literature, Chinese History, Liberal Studies and Putonghua.
+The school has been using English as the medium of instruction (EMI) in all subjects except Chinese, Chinese Literature, Chinese History, Citizenship & Social Development and Putonghua.
 To help students to become biliterate in English and Chinese, and trilingual in English, Mandarin and Cantonese, and to encourage students to learn English and Mandarin their daily life, the school organizes an English Speaking Day every Western Festival and a Super Dinosaur Day per annum.

 Information technology in education

 Access to the Internet and Intranet is available in every classroom and special room.
 The school incorporates digital movie production in the computer curriculum in the junior levels.

-Alumni association (STGSSAA)
+Alumni Association (STGSSAA)

 The Sha Tin Government Secondary School Alumni Association (沙田官立中學校友會) was established in 1995 as a non-profit organization.
 It aims at promoting liaison between alumni, acting as a bridge between alumni and Sha Tin Government Secondary School and organizing activities for alumni.